Tempera Vs Acrylic Paint – What Is the Difference

 What Is Tempera Paint?

-Tempera paints are a composite made of calcium carbonate, pigments, and water, so these paints are washable even after it gets dry.
+Tempera paints are a composite made of calcium carbonate, pigments, and water, so these paints are washable even after they get dry.
 Its composition is almost the same as the chalk which children use in schools.

 Although these are non-toxic paints, so children can use them freely without the tension of chemicals, the texture of tempera paint is creamy, and it gives a matte finish.